 With immaculately groomed cruisers and expert terrain, the Aspen Highlands mountain offers a variety of trails for all skill levels.
-If you are looking for challenging, big mountain terrain -- look no further than this mountain.
+If you’re looking for challenging, big mountain terrain—look no further than this mountain.

 As the oldest of the four areas, Aspen Mountain provides skiers and snowboarders with more difficult trails, bumps, and steeps.
-This mountain does not provide beginner trails, so stick to the other mountains if you are a timid or novice rider.
+This mountain doesn’t provide beginner trails, so stick to the other mountains if you are a timid or novice rider.

 As the largest of the four areas and bigger than the previous three combined, Snowmass features 96 trails, 21 lifts, three terrain parks, half pipes, and more.

-There are plenty of family fun activities and attractions if you are looking to get away from the slopes at this family ski resort in Colorado, including snowmobile tours, ice skating, rock climbing, campfires, and more.
+There are plenty of family activities and attractions if you’re looking to get away from the slopes at this family ski resort in Colorado, including snowmobile tours, ice skating, rock climbing, and campfires.
 The nature-themed Treehouse Kids’ Adventure Center offers children fun and educational ways to explore the Colorado mountains.
 You may not be able to see it all in one trip, so don’t bite off more than you can chew.